-1. Fill out the ONLINE PRE-APPLICATION FORM
+1. Fill out the ONLINE APPLICATION FORM.

 All documents must be submitted in English language.
 Only originals (in English) or certified copies and translations will be considered valid.
 Translation to English language of all documents issued in other languages must be provided by an official translation service / Court translator (with apostille) or your university/college.

-- ERMA APPLICATION FORM
+- ERMA application form

 - University diploma – certified copy and translation